-- A. Call-Out: An employee who is called out to work outside of the employee's regular shift shall be paid a minimum of two (2) hours plus actual hours worked.
+- A. Call-Out: An employee who is called out to work outside of the employee's regular shift will be paid a minimum of two (2) hours plus actual hours worked.
 Call-out work on weekdays and Saturdays will be paid at one and one-half (1-1/2) times the employee's regular rate of pay.
 Call-out work on Sundays or holidays will be paid at two (2) times the employee's regular rate of pay.
-The employee may, at the employee's option, accrue compensatory time off in lieu of pay (applies to accrual bank maximum in Article 25.C).
-Beginning at the start of the employee's regular shift, the employee will be paid at the employee's regular rate of pay for the normal shift, whether paid for by worked hours, accrued annual leave or accrued compensatory time. - Β. A volunteer list would be recruited in each shop.
+The employee may, at the employee's option, accrue compensatory time off in lieu of pay (applies to accrual bank maximum in Article 25.C) for actual hours worked in response to a call-out, but will receive pay for the two (2) hour minimum payment.
+Beginning at the start of the employee's regular shift, the employee will be paid at the employee's regular rate of pay for the normal shift, whether paid for by worked hours, accrued vacation leave or accrued compensatory time. - B. A volunteer list would be recruited in each shop.
 Classifications eligible to volunteer are M&O Crew Supervisors, M&O Coordinators, M&O Specialists, M&O Technicians, and M&O Workers; provided, the County retains the right to determine if a volunteer is qualified to respond to a particular call-out event.
 The volunteers will be placed on a rotation list by name.
 The names on each list will rotate each week.
 The person at the top of the list for a particular week will be the first called.
 If the first volunteer called is not available, then the caller will proceed to call the next person on the list until contact with a volunteer is made.
 If the volunteer called out needs extra help, the extra help will be called from the volunteer list.
 If specific expertise is needed to perform the work, the extra help called out will be selected from the classification rotation list as defined in ARTICLE 25.E. (overtime classification rotation).
 The County agrees to make a good faith effort in implementing the volunteer list program and will publish written policies and procedures governing the implementation of the volunteer list.
-Errors made in implementing the volunteer list program shall not be subject to the grievance procedures set forth in ARTICLE 7 (Grievance Procedure).
+Errors made in implementing the volunteer list program will not be subject to the grievance procedures set forth in ARTICLE 7 (Grievance Procedure).